samtes/software-development-curriculum/README.md

 2. User those materials to make a single unified document for each topic.

-Note: Step 0 is going to result in a ton of (temporary) duplication, since the materials between cohorts are often very similar.
+Note: Step 0 has resulted in a ton of (temporary) duplication, since the materials between cohorts are often very similar.

+## Contributions:

+Contributions are quite welcome!

+We have a ton of articles that are documented in the issues list for this repo.

+## APIs

 http://developer.github.com/v3/repos/contents/